muhammedamirt/user-authentication-app/readme.md

 5. Submit a pull request, describing your changes in detail.

-## License

-[Include information about the project's license if applicable.]

 ## Set up the Frontend environment variables:

 The following environment variables need to be set for the React frontend to interact with the backend:

 - `REACT_APP_BASE_URL_BACKEND`: This variable represents the base URL of your backend server.
-Set the value of `REACT_APP_BASE_URL_BACKEND` to the URL where your backend is hosted or the local development server URL (e.g., http://localhost:3001).
+Set the value of `REACT_APP_BASE_URL_BACKEND` to the URL where your backend is hosted or the local development server URL (e.g., http://localhost:8080).

 - `REACT_APP_GOOGLE_CLIENT_ID` and `REACT_APP_GOOGLE_CLIENT_SECRET`: These variables are used for Google OAuth authentication.
 You need to obtain client credentials from the Google Developers Console and set the corresponding values for `REACT_APP_GOOGLE_CLIENT_ID` and `REACT_APP_GOOGLE_CLIENT_SECRET`.

-To set these environment variables, create a `.env` file in the root directory of your React project and add the following lines:
+## Contributing and License

+Contributions to this project are welcome.
+If you encounter any issues or have suggestions for improvements, please open an issue or submit a pull request.

+This project is licensed under the MIT License.